MicrosoftDocs/winrt-api/windows.applicationmodel/package.md

 Provides information about a package.

 ## -remarks

-Although Package is supported in desktop apps, some members of this class are supported only in UWP app.
-The remarks section will indicate whether a member has any restrictions on its behavior.
+> [!IMPORTANT]
+> Although the **Package** class is supported in an unpackaged process (that is, a process belonging to an app that lacks package identity), some members of this class are supported only in a *packaged* process (that is, a process belonging to an app that *has* package identity).
+For those members, the **Remarks** section of their topics contain more info.
+And for more info about packaging, see [Package a desktop or UWP app in Visual Studio](/windows/msix/package/packaging-uwp-apps).

 ### Version history